luizpericolo/styleguide/board-team/README.md

 # Data Migrations

 We always consider data migrations in our sprints.
 We should always assess if any change in any model requires a data migration or not.
 If it is required, we write a proper migration for it.
-This is better than tracking all updates we make in our data base through scripts.
+This is better than tracking all updates we make in our database through scripts.

 ```py
 def archive_all_meetings(apps, schema_editor):